monkins1010/Verusguideassets/VerusPay Installation Guide.md

 Back to your browser type in the http://<<your_ip_of_your_droplet>>

 Goto plugins and activate the WooCommerce plugin.
+Follow through the wizard to get your basic shop ready. (it can be changed after)

+Then go back to Plugins and choose `Activate` on the Veruspay plugin

 ![Alt](https://github.com/monkins1010/Verusguideassets/raw/master/moba_setname.png)